Magnatic70/TextAdventureGameEngine/README.md

 # Text Adventure Game Engine
 The Adventure Game Engine (AGE) is a program for playing and creating classic text-based adventure games.
 You can create your own adventures by configuring them through simple text files, making it accessible without coding experience.

 It started out as an experiment on how far I could push a local LLM into writing and expanding a more or less complex program.
-But I also started to have fun with it and wrote a few adventures.
+That was quite impressive, but in the end I had to take over.
+I also started to have fun with it and wrote a few adventures.
 Some friends and collegues tried them and had fun playing them.
 So I decided to publish it on Github, hoping that more people can enjoy it.

 If you just want to play a game made with this game engine, go to https://remote.magnatic.com/age/